 • Add the Conch and Seasonings:

 Add the chopped conch meat to the pot.
-Stir in the dried thyme.
+Stir in the dried thyme and chili powder.
 Season with salt and ground black pepper to taste.

 • Simmer the Chowder: